NewcastleRSE-Training/git-ultra-novice/_episodes/10-pull-requests.md

 >
 {: .callout}

-The repository contains a list of Mardown files with some facts about a country.
+The repository contains a list of Markdown files with some facts about a country.
 Each file is the name of a country and will contain the population of that country and its capital city.
 One country file is already in the repository and in this lesson each student will add a new country to the repository.
-However the you will not be able to commit changes directly to the main branch and will need to work in a new branch that you create.
+However, you will not be able to commit changes directly to the main branch and will need to work in a new branch that you create.

 First let's make a new branch to work on.
 This will keep our `main` branch in sync with the authoritative version of the repository.
 We will name our branch descriptively after the country we will be adding.
 The lesson uses a branch named `editMyCountry` but you should name yours more descriptively.